kjolley/BIGSdb_documentation/dbase_setup.rst

    overridden on a per user basis.

-It is also possible to override the allow_submissions, required, maindisplay, default, hide, or curate_only attributes of a particular field using a file called **field.overrides**.
+It is also possible to override the allow_submissions, required, maindisplay, default, hide, no_curate or curate_only attributes of a particular field using a file called **field.overrides**.
 The field.overrides file uses the format 'field:attribute="value"' on each line, e.g. ::

    date_received:required="yes"